 High risk

-High flow nasal cannula seems to have superseded non-invasive ventilation in many cases, though CPAP is regularly used in neonatal practice.
-There is very little evidence for maternal transmission of COVID19 and one might suppose that full PPE is then not warranted.
+In many cases, high-flow nasal cannula seems to have superseded non-invasive ventilation, though CPAP is regularly used in neonatal practice.
+There is very little evidence for maternal transmission of COVID-19, and one might suppose that full PPE is then not warranted.
 However, you need to consider where the baby has come from.

 Open suctioning and chest physiotherapy